javiergarciamolina/oxford-pets/README.md

 ## Model:

-The final model was an ensemble of ResNet50, ResNet50V2, Xception, Inception, NASNetLarge and InceptionResNetV2, all of them pretrained on the ImageNet dataset and with a new head of neurons and some regularization.
+The final model was an ensemble of ResNet50, ResNet50V2, Xception, Inception, NASNetLarge and InceptionResNetV2, all of them pretrained on the ImageNet dataset, with a new head of units and some regularization.